-A study trip to the land of Israel that explores its geography and archaeological sites.
+A study trip to the land of Israel that explores its geography and historic sites.
+3 Semester Hours

 BIBH 3327 The New Anti-Semitism

 Formerly: BIBM2322 The Struggle Against Classical Anti-Semitism

 A study of the growing phenomenon of anti-Zionism as a cloaked form of anti-Semitism.
 3 Semester Hours